notHulK11/CantoCaptions/README.md

 ### 3. ⏲️ Timing
 If you don't know that much Cantonese yet, a great way you can contribute is by timing AI-generated subtitles.
 These will be higher quality than the AI ones and serve as a starting point for others to further improve upon.
 Join our [Discord](https://discord.gg/ybVe9KmrsG) for a guide on how to time for us.
 ### 4. 🎞️ Full Subtitles
 Of course, doing full subtitles is also greatly desired.
 You need not follow our specific timing or character conventions, though this is of course greatly appreciated.
-Join our [Discord](https://discord.gg/ybVe9KmrsG) to get help getting started.
+Join our [Discord](https://discord.gg/ybVe9KmrsG) to get help with getting started.
 ### 5. 📝 Proofreading
 We have a lot of learners that help with the subtitles and sometimes there are lines that are particularly difficult.
 Join the [Discord](https://discord.gg/ybVe9KmrsG) and we can give you a "Proofreader" role so that you can get pinged to help out.